 Use the first three weeks, when not much is assigned, to get ahead of the curve.
-And try to stay cool.

 How we understand God (theology) affects how we understand human beings and cultures (anthropology).
 It affects how we understand the church (ecclesiology), christology, eschatology, etc.